Lawyer Helping Clients in Oklahoma City Eliminate Credit Card Debt

 Debt settlement is another option.
 If you choose this option, a debt settlement attorney will negotiate directly with the credit card companies on your behalf.
 The goal of these negotiations is to get the credit card companies to settle your debts for less than what you owe.
 If the negotiations are successful, you will be able to eliminate your credit card debt by paying the negotiated lower balance rather than the full balance.

 Schedule A Free Consultation With Our Credit Card Debt Attorney in Oklahoma City

 Are you drowning in credit card debt?
 It’s important to understand that help is available.
-Contact the skilled credit card debt attorneys at Mitchell & Hammond as soon as possible to discuss your case.
+Contact the skilled credit card debt attorneys at Hammond Law Firm as soon as possible to discuss your case.
 We will review the details of your financial situation and help you understand the way to deal with your credit card debt.
 To schedule a free consultation, call 405-216-0007 or submit your information via the form on this website.